sem0ark/web_training/node/UpSkillMe_NodeJS/018-intro-to-db/notes/SQL/07 Triggers subselects views.md

 It is actually a nested group of `select` statements, because the result of every `select` is a table we can use it for another select.

 It is a good way to store the data organized and not add additional changes to the DB after any checks.
+Usually the view only contain a SQL query, but the optimizer in DBMS can cache the results into the current session.

 So, it is working in the same way as functions in e.g. MatLab.